kaiwalyakoparkar/notes/cka/logging-and-monitoring/README.md

 # Logging and Monitoring

-Essential things you should know about working with kubernetes schedulers
+Essential things you should know about working with kubernetes logging and monitoring